tataratat/releso/docs/source/usage.rst

                         Path to the json file storing the optimization definition.
   -v, --validate_only   If this is set only validation on this configuration is run.
 Please configure the validation
                         object in the json file so that this option can be correctly executed.
+  -j, --json_only       If this is set only the json validation is performed, nothing else.
+  --version             Show program's version number and exit

 The INPUT_FILE should be the path to a json file defining the problem.
 The corresponding json-schema is shown in :doc:`json_schema`.